 The park is easy to find, just off Route 7.

 The campground here is pretty big.
 I remember driving through in the summertime, and it was extremely busy.
 The campsites aren’t very spread out, and there is a busy highway just outside the campground, so you get a lot of road noise.
 The sites aren’t very secluded, and some have a lot of gravel as well.
+There are regular campsites and RV sites as well.

 We had decided not to go during busy season, but in mid-September it was pretty nice.